diefenbach/django-lfs/docs/user/concepts/products.rst

 =====

 There are four types of products: product, configurable product, product with variants and variant.
-Following there are described in more detail.

 .. index:: single: Product; Default